Netscape: Initial public offering (IPO)

 On August 9, 1995, Netscape made an extremely successful IPO, only sixteen months after the company was formed.
 The stock was set to be offered at US$14 per share, but a last-minute decision doubled the initial offering to US$28 per share.
 The stock's value soared to US$75 during the first day of trading, nearly a record for first-day gain.
 The stock closed at US$58.25, which gave Netscape a market value of US$2.9 billion.
-While it was somewhat unusual for a company to go public prior to becoming profitable, Netscape's revenues had, in fact, doubled every quarter in 1995.
+It was listed on the NASDAQ under the symbol NSCP.
+While it was somewhat unusual for a company to go public before becoming profitable, Netscape's revenues had, in fact, doubled every quarter in 1995.
 The success of this IPO subsequently inspired the use of the term "Netscape moment" to describe a high-visibility IPO that signals the dawn of a new industry.
-During this period, Netscape also pursued a publicity strategy (crafted by Rosanne Siino, then head of public relations) packaging Andreessen as the company's "rock star."
+During this period, Netscape also pursued a publicity strategy (crafted by Rosanne Siino, then head of public relations), packaging Andreessen as the company's "rock star."
 The events of this period ultimately landed Andreessen, barefoot, on the cover of Time magazine.
 The IPO also helped kickstart widespread investment in internet companies that created the dot-com bubble.

 It is alleged that several Microsoft executives visited the Netscape campus in June 1995 to propose dividing the market (an allegation denied by Microsoft and, if true, would have breached antitrust laws), which would have allowed Microsoft to produce web browser software for Windows while leaving all other operating systems to Netscape.
 Netscape refused the proposition.
 Microsoft released version 1.0 of Internet Explorer as a part of the Windows 95 Plus Pack add-on.
 According to former Spyglass developer Eric Sink, Internet Explorer was based not on NCSA Mosaic as commonly believed, but on a version of Mosaic developed at Spyglass (which itself was based upon NCSA Mosaic).